BiGuideCollection/BiGuide/README.md

     </tr>
 </table>

 For the wildlife test set, we amassed 330 images in total to evaluate the performance of models trained on the collected data.
-13 images have been removed to address privacy concerns.
+13 images have been removed from the test set to address privacy concerns.

 #### Examples of images in the wildlife exhibit dataset:
 <p align="center">